Dow Chemical Company

-The Dow Chemical Company, officially Dow Inc., is an American multinational corporation headquartered in Midland, Michigan, United States.
-The company is among the three largest chemical producers in the world.
+The Dow Chemical Company is an American multinational corporation headquartered in Midland, Michigan, United States.
+The company was among the three largest chemical producers in the world in 2021.
+It is the operating subsidiary of Dow Inc., a publicly traded holding company incorporated under Delaware law.

-With a presence in about 160 countries, it employs about 37,800 people worldwide.
-Dow has been called the "chemical companies' chemical company", as its sales are to other industries rather than directly to end-use consumers.
+With a presence in approximately 160 countries, it employs about 36,000 people worldwide.
+Dow has been called the "chemical companies' chemical company", referring to its sales to other industries rather than sales made directly to end-use consumers.
 Dow is a member of the American Chemistry Council.

-In 2015, Dow and fellow chemical company DuPont agreed to a corporate reorganization which involved the merger and split of Dow and DuPont into three different companies.
-The plan commenced in 2017, when Dow and DuPont merged to form DowDuPont, and finalized in April 2019, as the materials science division was spunoff from DowDuPont and took the name of the Dow Chemical Company.
+In 2015, Dow and fellow chemical company, DuPont, agreed to a corporate reorganization involving the merger of Dow and DuPont followed by a separation into three different entities.
+The plan commenced in 2017, when Dow and DuPont merged to form DowDuPont, and was finalized in April 2019, when the materials science division was spun off from DowDuPont and took the name of the Dow Chemical Company.

 History

 Early history

 Dow was founded in 1897 by chemist Herbert Henry Dow, who invented a new method of extracting the bromine that was trapped underground in brine at Midland, Michigan.
-Dow originally sold only bleach and potassium bromide, achieving a bleach output of 72 tons a day in 1902.
+The company originally sold only bleach and potassium bromide, achieving a bleach output of 72 tons a day in 1902.
 Early in the company's history, a group of British manufacturers tried to drive Dow out of the bleach business by cutting prices.
 Dow survived by also cutting its prices and, although losing about $90,000 in income, began to diversify its product line.

 In 1905, German bromide producers began dumping bromides at low cost in the U.S. in an effort to prevent Dow from expanding its sales of bromides in Europe.
 Instead of competing directly for market share with the German producers, Dow bought the cheap German-made bromides and shipped them back to Europe.
 This undercut his German competitors.
 Even in its early history, Dow set a tradition of rapidly diversifying its product line.
 Within twenty years, Dow had become a major producer of agricultural chemicals, elemental chlorine, phenol and other dyestuffs, and magnesium metal.
+Dow hired Charles J. Strosacker, another Case alumni, in 1907.

-During World War I, Dow Chemical supplied many war materials the United States had previously imported from Germany.
+During World War I, Dow supplied many war materials that the United States had previously imported from Germany.
 Dow produced magnesium for incendiary flares, monochlorobenzene and phenol for explosives, and bromine for medicines and tear gas.
-By 1918, 90 percent of Dow Chemical production was geared towards the war effort.
+By 1918, 90 percent of Dow's production was geared towards the war effort.
 At this time, Dow created the diamond logo that is still used by the company.
-After the war, Dow continued research in magnesium, and developed refined automobile pistons that produced more speed and better fuel efficiency.
+After the war, Dow continued research in magnesium, and it developed refined automobile pistons that produced more speed and better fuel efficiency.
 The Dowmetal pistons were used heavily in racing vehicles, and the 1921 winner of the Indianapolis 500 used the Dowmetal pistons in his vehicle.